 City of Los Angeles Resources

-- Lost vital records (birth certificates, death certificates, driver’s licenses, social security documentation)
+- Help for those who have lost vital records (birth certificates, death certificates, driver’s licenses, social security documentation).

-- They will provide referrals for mental health counseling and other services.
+- Referrals for mental health counseling and other services.

 Westside Location: UCLA Research Park West - 10850 Pico Blvd, Los Angeles, CA 90064